kashiiitech/FastHostelReservation/README.md

 **5. Accessing the Website:**
   - Open your web browser and go to http://localhost/your-repo-folder.

+---
+**NOTE**

+the above steps are a general guide.
+Be sure to replace `your-username` and `your-repo` with your actual GitHub username and repository name.
+Additionally, adjust folder paths based on your system configuration if needed.

+---

 ## Features
 **1. User Management**
   - Effortlessly add and manage students.